byCrookie/TypeCode/README.md

 All contributions are welcome!
 If you have any issues or feature requests, either implement it yourself or create an issue, thank you.

 ## Donation
-If you like this project, feel free to donate and support the further development.
+If you like this project, feel free to donate and support further development.
 Thank you.

 * Bitcoin (BTC) Donations using Bitcoin (BTC) Network -> bc1qygqya2w3hgpvy8hupctfkv5x06l69ydq4su2e2
 * Ethereum (ETH) Donations using Ethereum (ETH) Network -> 0x1C0416cC1DDaAEEb3017D4b8Dcd3f0B82f4d94C1